Yamato-Security/hayabusa/README.md

 * Enable the EID (Event ID) filter:

-> Note: Enabling the EID filter will speed up the analysis by about 10-15% but there is a possibility of missing alerts.
+> Note: Enabling the EID filter will speed up the analysis by about 10-15% in our tests but there is a possibility of missing alerts.

 ```
 hayabusa.exe csv-timeline -E -d .\hayabusa-sample-evtx -o results.csv